Antenna Point Installation Cost: How Much Should You Pay

 How Much Does a TV Aerial Cost?

 The cost of a TV aerial depends on the type of aerial you need, and other factors around your home, location, and access.
-Outdoor TV aerials start from around $60, plus you’ll need to pay for installation costs, usually starting at around $150.
+Outdoor TV aerials can start from around $60 (for a cheap Bunnings antenna), plus you’ll need to pay for installation costs, usually starting at around $150.
+For more information on TV antenna installation prices, check out our write-up on 11 Factors that Go into TV Antenna Installation Cost.

 Tip: if you bundle your TV aerial installation with antenna point installation, it’ll cost less than if you booked each service separately.